| Read Time: 9 minutes |

 D.A.
 Davidson & Co. (“D.A.
 Davidson”) (CRD #199) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
 At the Law Offices of Robert Wayne Pearce, we have investigated D.A.
 Davidson, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

-If you believe you have a claim against D.A.
-Davidson, you should strongly consider hiring an investment fraud lawyer.
+The Law Offices of Robert Wayne Pearce, P.A., offers free consultations for investors who believe they have claims against D.A.
+Davidson.
 You should not wait until it’s too late to file a claim.
-The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
-Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.

 Can I Sue D.A.
 Davidson?